 C) Disciplinary Actions and Appeal Procedures

-- Any violation of Off-campus Housing (OCH) regulations will be handled by Head of SRRL and the Hall Administration.
+- Any violation of Off-campus Housing (OCH) regulations will be handled by Section Head of Student Resources and Support Section (SRSS) and the Hall Administration.

-- Subsequently, Head of SRRL will decide on appropriate sanction(s) with consideration of nature of the alleged violation(s) and past conduct of the student.
+- Subsequently, Section Head (SRSS) will decide on appropriate sanction(s) with consideration of nature of the alleged violation(s) and past conduct of the student.

 - If there is ground to believe that the alleged may have breached the code of conduct of PolyU or even the law of Hong Kong, the case will be brought to the attention of the Student Discipline Committee, and/or to the Police.

-Head of SRRL may, in accordance with the authority entrusted by the University, take the appropriate disciplinary actions, as stated on Regulations Governing Hall Residence, Section I, Point 3, against any OCH Resident for misconduct and violation of OCH Regulations.
+Section Head (SRSS) may, in accordance with the authority entrusted by the University, take the appropriate disciplinary actions, as stated on Regulations Governing Hall Residence, Section I, Point 3, against any OCH Resident for misconduct and violation of OCH Regulations.

-- A resident has the right to appeal against the decision made by Head of SRRL.
+- A resident has the right to appeal against the decision made by Section Head (SRSS).
 It is the responsibility of the appellant to file the appeal request duly and adequately.